openrelayxyz/ethercattle-deployment/docs/source/topics/design/intro.rst

 hosted nodes could serve inaccurate information with no way for the client to know.
 This puts public RPC providers in a position where they could potentially abuse their clients' trust for profit.
-It also makes them a target for hackers who might wish to serve inaccurate state informatino.
+It also makes them a target for hackers who might wish to serve inaccurate state information.

 Second, it means that a fundamental part of an organization's system depends on a third party that offers no SLA.
 RPC hosts like Infura are generally available